Translate

 The #1 way to avoid implicit bias is with effective training.

-- Committees that engage in an open dialogue about biases are able to more effectively mitigate their impact (Davey et al., 2021; Hakkola & Dyer, 2022).
+- Consider completing a training on this topic as a committee and having an open conversation before candidate review begins.
+Committees that engage in an open dialogue about biases are able to more effectively mitigate their impact (Davey et al., 2021; Hakkola & Dyer, 2022).

 Suggested Articles: